Speak to a qualified cancer nurse

 What the kidneys do

-The main role of the kidneys is to filter and clean the blood.
-Blood flows into each kidney through the renal artery and is filtered through tiny networks of tubes called nephrons.
-The clean blood then goes back into the rest of the body through the renal vein.
+Filter blood – The main role of the kidneys is to filter and clean the blood.
+Blood flows through the renal artery into each kidney, where it is filtered through tiny networks of tubes called nephrons.
+The clean blood then flows out through the renal vein to the rest of the body.

-When the kidneys filter the blood, they remove excess water and waste products and turn these into urine (wee or pee).
-Urine travels from each kidney into a funnel called the renal pelvis, then through a long, thin tube called the ureter, and into the bladder.
+Make urine – When the kidneys filter the blood, they remove excess water and waste products to make urine (wee or pee).
+The urine collects in an area of each kidney called the renal pelvis, and then flows through the ureters into the bladder.

 This information is reviewed by